Valerie Amos, Baroness Amos: Honours

-Amos was awarded an Honorary Professorship at Thames Valley University in 1995 in recognition of her work on equality and social justice.
-On 1 July 2010, she received an honorary doctorate (Hon DUniv) from the University of Stirling in recognition of her "outstanding service to our society and her role as a model of leadership and success for women today."
+Amos was awarded an honorary professorship at Thames Valley University in 1995 in recognition of her work on equality and social justice.
+On 1 July 2010, she received the honorary degree of Doctor of the University (DUniv) from the University of Stirling in recognition of her "outstanding service to our society and her role as a model of leadership and success for women today."
 She has also been awarded the honorary degrees of Doctor of Laws (Hon LLD) from the University of Warwick in 2000 and the University of Leicester in 2006.

 At the University of Birmingham, where she studied as an undergraduate, the Guild of Students have named one of the committee rooms "The Amos Room" after her, in acknowledgement of her services to society.

-In 2013, Amos was made an honorary Doctor of Civil Law at Durham University.
+In 2012, Amos was awarded an honorary Doctor of Laws degree (Hon LLD) from the University of Nottingham, and in 2013, made an honorary Doctor of Civil Law (Hon DCL) at Durham University.

-Amos was appointed a Companion of the Order of the Companions of Honour (CH) in the 2016 Birthday Honours for services to the United Nations and emergency relief.
+Amos was appointed a Member of the Order of the Companions of Honour (CH) in the 2016 Birthday Honours for services to the United Nations and emergency relief.

 In 2017, Amos was awarded an honorary degree at Middlesex University, thereby "recognising achievement at the highest level as well as dedication to public duty and making a difference to others' lives."

-In July 2018, Amos received an honorary Doctor of Laws degree from the University of Bristol.
-In December 2018, she was awarded an honorary Doctorate of Literature by the University of the Witwatersrand.
+In July 2018, Amos received an honorary Doctor of Laws degree (Hon LLD) from the University of Bristol.
+In December 2018, she was awarded an honorary Doctorate of Literature (Hon DLitt) by the University of the Witwatersrand.

 She was elected to the American Academy of Arts and Sciences as an International Honorary Member in 2019.

-On 1 January 2022, the Queen appointed Amos a Lady Companion of the Order of the Garter.
-Amos's banner of arms was erected at St George's Chapel, Windsor on 13 June.
-The design has not yet been made public.
-Amos has said that she wants a reference to education and learning, a personal passion, as well as something about Guyana, the place of her birth, and her longer term lineage in West Africa.
-She also would like something about global affairs.
-Amos is the first Black "knight or lady companion" member of the order since its foundation (excluding the Emperor of Ethiopia Haile Selassie, who as a foreign monarch was a stranger knight of the order).
+On 1 January 2022, the Queen appointed Amos a Lady Companion of the Order of the Garter (LG).
+Amos's banner of arms was erected at St George's Chapel, Windsor, on 13 June.
+Amos is the first black "knight or lady companion" member of the order since its foundation (excluding the Emperor of Ethiopia Haile Selassie, who as a foreign monarch was a stranger knight companion of the order).

+In November 2022, Amos was awarded an honorary fellowship of the University of London.

+In May 2023, Amos took part in the Coronation of Charles III, representing the Order of the Garter.

+In July 2023, the University of Sussex awarded Amos an honorary degree, praising her as "the first Black woman to lead a university", and in November of the same year, she was conferred with an Honorary Doctor of Law degree (Hon LLD) from the University of Guyana.